-- Power of States to levy SGST on transactions falling in territorial waters near the baseline of a State. - Centre can levy CGST on supplies made in territorial waters. - Strictly speaking territorial waters forms part of Union territory.
-However, section 9 of IGST Act will prevail.
-Therefore, center cannot levy UTGST on supplies in territorial waters. - Section 9 applies only to territorial waters and not Exclusive Economic Zone (EEZ).
+- Section 9 is enacted only to remove/overcome this doubt. - Article 286(2) is not relevant as the transaction is not in the course of import/export. - Section 9 applies only to territorial waters and not Exclusive Economic Zone (EEZ).
 Therefore, EEZ will be part of other territory only.
 Supplies made within EEZ will be leviable to CGST + UTGST.